zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 There `PBI_CV_9894B302_1DFF_4A96_ABFE_BF8588197166` is GUID of visual.
 You visual GUID must be different.

-There is `build` method for creating an instance of our visual. `mainElement` is a get method which returns an instance of "root" DOM element in our visual.
-The method is optional, but it convenient in writing unit test.
+There is `build` method for creating an instance of your visual. `mainElement` is a get method which returns an instance of "root" DOM element in your visual.
+The getter is optional, but it makes writing unit test easier..

 So, we have the builder of an instance of visual.
 Let's write the test case.
-It will be a simple test case to check that SVG elements created when our visual displays.
+It will be a simple test case to check those SVG elements created when your visual displays.

 Add `visualTest.ts` file for test cases with these code: